xtXu/notebook/PaperReading/@tangBubble2023.md

 ### Global Tour Planning
 1. Evaluate the gain for each viewpoints, which consider the corresponding sphere radius and the distance cost from the current pos to the viewpoint.
 2. Maintain a fixed-size viewpoint priority queue $\mathbf{Q}$.
-3. Plan the global path
+3. Plan the global path using ATSP.

 ---